 According to the National Center for Biotechnology Information, a sneeze may produce up to 40,000 droplets and a cough, 3,000 droplets.
 Those who are close in range, can inhale these suspended droplets and become infected.

 Touching contaminated surfaces with our hands is another way to become infected.
-If we rub our eyes, scratch our nose or rest our head on our hands, after touching a contaminated surface.
-Let’s not forget nail biting.
-We then, are at potential risk of becoming infected.
+If we rub our eyes, bite our nails scratch our nose or rest our head on our hands, after touching a contaminated surface.
+We are then, at potential risk of becoming infected.

 Double-check our hygiene habits